dentarg/auth0-blog/_posts/is-faceid-really-secure.markdown

 ### Mass Surveillance by the Government to Track People

 Platforms like Facebook that use facial recognition to tag people in pictures, don't control the [operating system that](https://www.wired.com/story/apples-faceid-could-be-a-powerful-tool-for-mass-spying/) "controls the cameras on phones, tablets, and laptops that stare at us every day."
 Companies like Apple control the devices.
 What makes the FaceID unique is that Apple controls the hardware, the operating system, and the features within it.

+{% include tweet_quote.html quote_text="What makes the FaceID unique is that Apple controls the hardware, the operating system, and the features within it." %}

 And because Apple has ownership, users are concerned that governments could issue an order asking Apple to dig into its data and share users' personal data with them.
 This already happens with [Upstream](https://www.wired.com/story/apples-faceid-could-be-a-powerful-tool-for-mass-spying/) in the States, where hundreds of millions of emails get tracked every year.
 In Australia, law-enforcement have the right to [monitor the browsing history](http://www.smh.com.au/technology/technology-news/data-retention-and-the-end-of-australians-digital-privacy-20150827-gj96kq.html) of people without asking for permission first.
 And UK intelligence agencies have access to email, social media messages, and web browsing messages.